SID-OpenSRP/db-converter/README.md

 ### Development

-Gradle is used as the software project mananagement tool.
+Gradle is used as the software project management tool.

 ### Building